 What a load of bollocks.
 In the world of successful grant writing you conform or you die.
 You have to work the system and you have to work it hard.

 Diligence and focus

 You must stay on the path.
 Loose your way and you’ll never see the green glow of that successful grant application email.
 It’s time to throw out all that free thinking and become a full time researcher.
 Objectivity is your best friend and advice from the right sources will help form a solid grant application that will give you every chance of turning it in to a successful one.

-I’ve successfully applied for grants for the arts on numerous occasions, I’ve also been unsuccessful as many times.
+On numerous occasions I’ve pulled off some successful grant writing, I’ve also been unsuccessful as many times.
 Luckily the lack of success was mostly in the beginning.
 Successful grant writing must meet some basic criteria otherwise you’ll stand no chance.
 When I was at University I found I was competing against my lecturers for funding, and the judging panels often comprised of university lecturers.
 That’s not to accuse funding bodies of bias, it’s a recognition of the size of the Australian art funding community and how fierce the competition is.
 So yes, practise makes perfect, and failure is a step closer to success.
 I learned from my experiences and have distilled them into a very neat numbered bullet list for you.